top of page

 Thylacinus potens

-Thylacinus potens from Alcoota was related to the famous, and sadly extinct, Tasmanian tiger.
-It may have reached the size of a large wolf.
+Thylacinus potens from Alcoota was related to the famous, and sadly extinct, Tasmanian Tiger.
+The jaws of the T. potens are larger than those of the Tasmanian tiger which initially suggests that the T. potens was a larger animal perhaps the size of a modern grey wolf.

 bottom of page